 - Loss of borrower benefits: You may lose out on certain borrower benefits, such as interest rate discounts or loan cancellation benefits, that you have with your current federal student loans.

-What is private loan consolidation?
+What is private student loan consolidation?

-Private loan consolidation is quite different than federal consolidation.
+Private student loan consolidation is quite different than federal consolidation.
 With private consolidation, also called student loan refinancing, you work with a private lender rather than the federal government.